guybedford/es-module-shims/README.md

 #### Load Events

+Native module scripts only fire `'load'` events but not `'error'` events per the specification.

-In polyfill mode, DOM `'load'` events are always retriggered, such that the second load event can be reliably considered the polyfill completion, fired for both success and failure completions, and always twice (once by the native loader, secondly by the polyfill), whether or not the polyfill actually resulted in execution.
+In polyfill mode, DOM `'load'` events are always retriggered, such that the second load event can be reliably considered the polyfill completion, fired for both success and failure completions like the native loader, and always twice (once from the native loader, secondly by the polyfill), whether or not the polyfill actually resulted in execution.

+Where native module script errors are propagated via `window.onerror`, [`esmsInitOptions.onerror`](#error-hook) can be used to catch polyfill errors.

 ## Init Options